 Puerto Rico has a well-developed startup culture and 24.6% of the population over 25 have a college degree.
 As an island, Puerto Ricans are “insular” — ideas don’t cross the barrier into the island easily, but once there, they tend to spread quickly.

 Politically, Puerto Rico is divided into 78 semi-autonomous and somewhat competitive municipalities.
 This means that it’s quite possible to find a municipality incented to try a new idea.

-The power infrastructure of Puerto Rico was severely damaged by Hurricane Maria and remains fragile and likely to be damaged in the future.
+The power infrastructure of Puerto Rico was severely damaged by Hurricane Maria.
+It remains fragile and is likely to be damaged in the future.